 That being said, a special mention to the classic works of Paramhans Yogananda, called An Autobiography of A Yogi.
 This is one of those spiritual memoirs slash autobiographies that get the review “this answered many of my doubts”.

 And this has been true for me too.
-Whether it was my confusions about Hypnotherapy, fear of negative entities, or many other personal experiences, this book gave me the guidance I otherwise had no access to.
+Whether it was my confusion about Hypnotherapy, fear of negative entities, or any other personal experiences, this book gave me the guidance I otherwise had no access to.

 The language is a bit dated and complex, but if you try not to get too stuck in all that and simply glide through the story, your answers too will find themselves in this 400+ page biography.